DiscoSG: Towards Discourse-Level Text Scene Graph Parsing through Iterative Graph Refinement: Introduction

 Processing discourse-level text introduces several critical challenges for current sentence-level parsers: \textbf{First}, cross-sentence coreference resolution requires correctly linking entities across sentences (e.g., ``a woman'' later as ``she''). \textbf{Second}, capturing long-range relations between entities in different sentences. \textbf{Third}, inferring implicit relationships not stated in any single sentence (e.g., \texttt{(cat, near, window)} from ``The cat is on the mat'' and ``The mat is under the window''). \textbf{Finally}, ensuring graph coherence by producing a globally consistent and complete scene representation.
 However, existing methods~\cite{dong2024benchmarking} typically resort to heuristically merging sentence-level parsing outputs, resulting in semantically inconsistent graphs that ignore long-range dependencies.

-To address the challenges, we formulate a new task, \textbf{Disco}urse-level text \textbf{S}cene \textbf{G}raph parsing (\textbf{\DiscoSG{}}), which converts multi-sentence descriptions into complex scene graphs.
-We introduce \textbf{\DiscoSGDS{}}, a dataset of 400 expert-annotated and 8,430 synthesised caption-graph pairs for images.
-Each caption averages 9 sentences, and each graph contains $\sim$15$\times$ more objects and relations than earlier datasets~\cite{li2023factual}.
-Our annotation guidelines ensure graphs capture cross-sentence coreference, long-range dependencies, implicit relations, and global semantic consistency.
+To address these issues, we define \textbf{Disco}urse-level text \textbf{S}cene \textbf{G}raph parsing (\textbf{\DiscoSG{}}), which converts multi-sentence descriptions into scene graphs.
+We release \textbf{\DiscoSGDS{}}, a dataset of 400 expert-annotated and 8,430 synthesised caption-graph pairs.
+Each caption averages 9 sentences, and each graph contains at least 3$\times$ more subject-predicate-object triples than prior datasets~\cite{li2023factual,krishna2017visual,yang2025llm}.
+Our annotation guidelines ensure graphs capture cross-sentence coreference, long-range dependencies, implicit relations, and global consistency.